 We miss that as adults.
 We want it.
 But we don’t know how to get it.

-Over the years, I’ve learned a thing or two about how to make real friends.
+Over the years, I’ve learned a thing or two about how to make adult friendships.
 The type of people who stick by your side, no matter what’s going on in your life.
-They’ve been my friends when I was broke, when I was an alcoholic, and when I had nothing to offer but my company—and even that wasn’t the highest quality.
+We were good friends when I was broke, when I was an alcoholic, and when I had nothing to offer but my company—and even that wasn’t the highest quality.